HoboSTD/fuzzer/writeup.md

 ## What bugs can be found

-The fuzzer can find buffer overflow vulnerabilities and format string vulnerabilities.
+The fuzzer has found buffer overflow vulnerabilities and format string vulnerabilities, but it may also be possible to find other vulns i.e. heap based.

 ## Improvements